galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Visualise prediction

 We should evaluate the quality of predictions by comparing them against the true targets.
 To do this, we will use another dataset (`breast-w_targets`).
 It is the same as the test dataset (`breast-w_test`) but contains an extra `target` column containing the true classes of the test dataset.
 With the predicted and true classes, the learned model is evaluated to verify how correct the predictions are.
 To visualise these predictions, a plotting tool is used.
-It creates three plots - confusion matrix, precision, recall and f1 and roc and auc.
+It creates three plots - confusion matrix, precision, recall and F1 and ROC and AUC.
 We will mainly analyze the precision and recall plot.

 > ### {% icon hands_on %} Hands-on: Check and visualize the predictions
 > 1. **Plot confusion matrix, precision, recall and ROC and AUC curves** {% icon tool %} with the following parameters to visualise the predictions: